Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/update-baker-mw.rst

         In the |mw-gen1| it is not possible for pool owners to set the commissions.
 They are fixed at 10%.
 If you want to be able to adjust commissions, you must use the |mw-gen2| or |bw|.
 For information about the process, see :ref:`the delegation FAQ<wallet-migrate>`.

-    Once you have adjusted your pool status, you can use the sliders to update the baker commission rates or type in the percentage you want for your commission rates, if desired, in the |mw-gen2| for Android.
+    Once you have adjusted your pool status, you can use the sliders to update the validator commission rates or type in the percentage you want for your commission rates, if desired, in the |mw-gen2|.
 This is the percentage you wish to earn from delegators to your pool when you have produced a block.
 Delegators can use this information when choosing a pool.

 .. dropdown:: |bw|